 - I look forward to spending quality time with new friends.

-- I attract people that look out for my wellbeing.
+- I attract people that are looking out for my wellbeing.

 - My social circle is full of people who are kind and caring towards others